 What is a 0% purchase credit card?

-How does a 0% purchase credit card save you money?
+How does a 0% purchase credit card save money?

 The biggest potential saving is in the amount of interest you’ll pay.

-If you choose a card with a 0% introductory rate, you can make purchases without being charged interest, so it can be a useful way to spread costs without paying extra.
+If you choose a card with a 0% introductory rate, you can make purchases without being charged interest, which can be a useful way to spread costs without paying extra.